jjhelfman/PDF-to-Image/README.md

-# PDF to Image batch script
+# PDF to Image

-###### Python code was adapted from https://gist.github.com/jimmyromanticdevil/691e97ce22f7cd43d6a9d54305344587
+## This app has two different types of scripts:
+### pdfToImage_wand.py uses the wand module, is currently set to convert to JPGs, and has the following resolution specs (the resolution parameter is passed to the Image object)
+#### 1000 res : ~ 10 sec per pg
+#### 750 res: ~ 5 sec per pg
+#### 300 res : ~ 2 sec per pg (much lower quality)

+### pdfToImage_pdf2image.py uses the pdf2image module and the Poppler library.
+This script may be more difficult to use due to the separate installation of the Poppler library (C:\\Program Files\\poppler-0.68.0\\bin).
+This script should only be ran if PNG outputs are needed - it appears to be a couple seconds faster per page than the wand script.

 ## Instructions

+1. Place the PDFs in an appropriately named folder in the directory, "\PDF to Image\Input".
+2. Run "pdfToImage_wand.py" by double clicking or running from an IDE.
+If desired results cannot be achieved here, try running "pdfToImage_pdf2image.py", which converts PDFs to PNG.

+## Cloning and Set-Up
-1. To use this script, you need to replicate the following folder structure (by cloning this):
+1. To use the scripts here, you need to replicate the following folder structure:

     - PDF to Image//
         - Scripts// > pdfToImage_pdf2image.bat, pdfToImage_pdf2image.py, pdfToImage_wand.bat, pdfToImage_wand.py